gena/corona-ee-dashboard/README.md

 ![image](https://user-images.githubusercontent.com/169821/76144317-43a19f00-607f-11ea-95fb-040b5658a4a6.png)

-The size of the circles is computed as a square root of the number of cases (confirmed, recovered, deaths).
-The size of the recovered circle (green) is computed as a the square root of the recovered + deaths cases.
+The size of the circles is computed as a square root of the number of cases (confirmed, recovered, deaths), with the idea that the area of the circle should correspond to the number of cases.
+The size of the recovered cases circle (green) is computed as a the square root of the recovered + deaths cases.
+A more accurate formulae would be r = sqrt(N / pi), but I've skipped /pi part to ensure small changes increments can be distinguished in the radius changes.

 ## Roadmap